ehaldane-digicatapult/monitoring-flux-infra/README.md

 kind: Kustomization
 metadata:
   name: monitoring-sync
-  namespace: flux-system
+  namespace: monitoring
 spec:
   interval: 10m0s
-  path: ./clusters/kind
+  path: ./applications
   prune: true
   sourceRef:
     kind: GitRepository
-    name: monitoring
+    name: monitoring-flux-infra
+    namespace: flux-system
 ```

-Note `spec.url` and `spec.path`, the latter should reflect the cluster type needed.
-If the project has multiple clusters, then each `monitoring-sync.yaml` would likely need to correspond to a different type.
+If the project has multiple clusters, then several `monitoring-sync.yaml` files will be required, each corresponding to the relevant type.

 ### Examples